aaaaaa123456789/bsp/specification.md

 set #variable, any
 increment #variable
 decrement #variable
+getvariable #variable, #number
 ```

 The `set` instruction sets the variable's value to the specified value, which can be an immediate value or another
 variable.

-The `increment` and `decrement` respectively add and subtract one from the specified variable.
-While they are
+The `increment` and `decrement` instructions respectively add and subtract one from the specified variable.
+While they
-equivalent to using `add #variable, #variable, 1` or `subtract #variable, #variable, 1`, they are available as shorter
+are equivalent to using `add #variable, #variable, 1` or `subtract #variable, #variable, 1`, they are available as
-forms (that also use fewer bytes in the BSP file).
+shorter forms (that also use fewer bytes in the BSP file).

+The `getvariable` instruction sets a variable to the value of a variable whose number matches the value of the second
+argument.
+That is, if variable 1 has the value 5, then `getvariable #2, #1` would set variable 2 to the value of
+variable 5.
+(Note that the second argument to `getvariable` can't be an immediate value, because that would be
+equivalent to a `set` instruction: `getvariable #2, 5` would be the same as `set #2, #5`.
+Also note that only the least
+significant byte of the second argument's value is used; the upper bytes are ignored.)

 ### Arithmetical and logical instructions